Getting Started

 Installation

-Training and inference for GaMPEN requires Python 3.7+.
+Training and inference for GaMPEN requires Python 3.7 or 3.8.
 Trained GaMPEN models can be run on a CPU to perform inference, but training a model requires access to a CUDA-enabled GPU for reasonable training times.

-1. Create a new conda environment with Python 3.7+.
+1. Create a new conda environment with Python 3.7 or 3.8.
 Extensive instructions on how to create a conda enviornment can be found here.
 Of course, you could use any other method of creating a virtual environment, but we will assume you are using conda for the rest of this guide.

 conda create -n gampen python=3.7